Alston & Bird LLP and Aflac

 Plans may permit health FSA participants who terminate participation in the plan during the 2020 or 2021 plan year to spend down their unused balances for expenses incurred through the end of the plan year in which the termination occurred, including any grace period.
 This approach is similar to what is and has always been permitted for DCAPs.
 Under such an approach reimbursements are limited to unused amounts already contributed.

-The Relief Act provides employers with new flexibility to adapt to changing circumstances resulting from the COVID-19 pandemic.
+The Relief Act and IRS Notice 2021-15 provide employers with new flexibility to adapt to changing circumstances resulting from the COVID-19 pandemic.
 The IRS may provide further guidance in the future related to how these options work.
 Employers should consult with their own advisors to determine what options they wish to adopt based on their particular circumstances.

 The information herein is provided for general informational purposes and is not provided as tax, legal, or financial advice for any person or for any specific situation.
 Employers and employees and other individuals should consult their own tax or legal advisers about their situation.
 Aflac herein means Aflac and Aflac New York.